Can my employer give me a bad reference?

 It is quite likely that when your director gave the verbal reference a note will have been made of what was said.
 You should be able to see this as well.

-The House of Lords has decided that an employer giving a reference about an employee owes them a duty of care.
-This means the employer could be sued for negligence if the reference contains inaccuracies that result in the employee suffering a loss.
-The reference could also be defamatory.
+Whilst bad references themselves aren’t illegal, the House of Lords has decided that an employer giving a reference about an employee owes them a duty of care.
+This means the employer could be sued for negligence if the reference isn’t accurate and the employee loses out as a result.
+If that happens, the reference could also be defamatory.
 The Court of Appeal has held that employers are under a duty to provide references which are true, accurate and fair, and which do not give a misleading impression of the former employee.
+In other words, if it can be proven that a bad reference is not accurate there can be legal consequences for the employer – if you can prove they lied, then they could be breaking the law.

 Whilst you can ask for an open reference, many companies may not be willing to accept them.
 But of course each organisation will have its own procedures.